What is a Golden Parachute?

 What is the Golden Parachute rule?

-To ascertain whether the parachute payment is subject to significant taxes under the golden parachute rule, several steps must be taken.
+As, we have taken a look at the meaning of golden parachute, let's be certain whether the golden parachute payment is subject to significant taxes under the golden parachute rule, several steps must be taken.

 - Is there a change in the business's ownership or control?